padogrid/bundle-snappydata-template/README.md

-# Bundle Template
+# Hazelcast Bundle Template

-This is a bundle template that you can use to create a new bundle.
+This is a bundle template for creating a new Hazelcast bundle.
 Follow the steps below when creating a new bundle.

 ## Build Files